PawseySC/wrappie/README.md

 - pwd
 ```

 with image addresses, followed by a dashed list of commands you will need to run from that image.
+If the image has GPU capabilities, just add a dashed item `GPU` as the *first* item for the image.
 Lines starting with `#` will be ignored.

 Finally run the script: